vvh24/is373/Containerization vs Virtualization.md

 Some advantages of Virtualization are:
 1. Enhanced performance
-2. Promotes use of resources in optimum manner
+2. Promotes the use of resources in an optimum manner
 3. Space saving

 <img src="img/containerization_vs_virtualization.png" alt="virtualization and containerization diagram" width= "400"/>